popatre/class-sem-alternative/README.md

     -   If there is already a performer, the method will not let you book another musician

-    -   if invoked with no arguments - logs who is currently booked to perform
+    -   if invoked with no arguments - tells the musician to get on stage and also returns them

     -   if no one is booked, lets you know